How the Chinese writing system works

 Radicals and phonetics

-About 90% of Chinese characters contain a radical or bùshŏu, which gives you a clue to the meaning of a character, and a phonetic component, which hints at how to pronounce the character.
-The character for horse is used both as a phonetic compontent and as a radical.
+About 90% of Chinese characters contain a semantic component or radical (bùshǒu), which gives you a clue to the meaning of a character, and a phonetic component, which hints at how to pronounce the character.
+The character for horse is used both as a phonetic compontent and as a semantic component.

-The charcter for horse is used as a phonetic component in the following characters:
+The charcter for horse is used as a phonetic component in the following characters, some of which are only used in compound words, and some of which are rarely used:

-The charcter for horse is used as a radical in the following characters:
+The charcter for horse is used as a semantic component in the following characters:

 Further information about types of Chinese characters.